 Grits are further defined by how they are prepared and ground.
 There are hominy grits, stone-ground grits, and various grades of commercially ground grits.

-• In commercially ground grits, the germ and hull are removed to prevent rancidity and improve the product’s shelf life.
-The grits are finely ground and produce a smooth, bland porridge without a whole lot of corn flavor.
-Also, artisan stone-ground corn varieties are traditionally left in the field to dry completely, a practice known as field ripening.
 Commercial milling typically demands that the corn be harvested unripe and dried with forced and sometimes heated, air.
 Instant grits also have the germ and hulls removed and are cooked; then the paste is spread into large sheets.
 These are then dried and reground.
 They are virtually a pot of starch with no flavor.
-They have no soul.
+Instant grits have no soul.
 They are zombie grits.

 Make Cornbread, Not War